 Activities to improve babies’ and young children’s physical literacy are easy to plan, simple to do, and require no special equipment.
-And, according to a two-year Canadian study in early child care centres, the benefits of adding more active play time into daily routines are more than just physical.
+And, according to a two-year Canadian study in early child care centres, the benefits of adding more physically active play time into daily routines are more than just physical.

 The Physical Literacy Proof of Concept Study in Child Care Settings measured the impacts of adding physical literacy programming for babies, toddlers, and preschoolers in 39 child care centres in Alberta and British Columbia.
 It found big benefits in all areas of child development (cognitive, social, emotional, and physical), including significant improvements in executive function, language and communication skills, and emotional self-regulation.

-But that’s not all: early childhood educators also reported that including more active play, every day, made their work easier, more effective—and more fun!
+But that’s not all: early childhood educators also reported that including more physically active play, every day, made their work easier, more effective—and more fun!

 Benefits of physical literacy programming